[UPDATE December 2018]: The British Library has a working link to download my thesis.

-It is my pleasure to finally announce that my thesis has been published on the Oxford Research Archive.
+It is my pleasure to finally announce that my thesis has been published on the British Library e-thesis online service

 This is a redacted version of my thesis.
 The redactions were made in line with requests from the British Government, and include primarily a description of the location of the Wassenaar Secretariat, the Arrangement’s information system, and the reproduction in Appendix G of the Guidelines for the Drafting of Lists.
 The redactions will be valid for 30 years or until I can get permission from the Government to remove them, whichever is sooner.

 International cooperation on export controls for technology is based on three assumptions, that it is possible: to know against whom controls should be directed; to control the international transfer of technology; and to define the items to be controlled.
 These assumptions paint a very hierarchical framing of one of the central problems in export controls: dual-use technology.
 This hierarchical framing has been in continual contention with a competitive framing that views the problem as the marketability of technology.
 This thesis analyses historical and contemporary debates between these two framings of the problem of dual-use technology, focusing on the multilateral Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies.
 Using a framework of concepts from Science & Technology Studies and the theory of sociocultural viability, I analyse the Arrangement as a classification system, where political, economic, and social debates are codified in the lists of controlled items, which then structure future debates.
 How a technology is (not) defined, I argue, depends as much on the particular set of social relations in which the technology is enacted as on any tangible aspects the technology may have.